There are more and more pro and DIY users searching for the best worm drive saw - For good reason!

 Fortunately, worm drive circular saws nowadays are built with two blade-replacing mechanisms to help.

-Some advanced worm drive saw is even coming with aluminum housing.
+- Some advanced saw is even coming with aluminum housing.

 Never ignore the safety features.

 Even the weakest drive saw can cut through our skin and bone, leaving serious injuries.

 Therefore, you must pay attention to the overall construction and the handling grips.